Legio III Augusta

-("Third Augustan Legion") was a legion of the Imperial Roman army.
+Legio III Augusta ("Third Augustan Legion") was a legion of the Imperial Roman army.
 Its origin may have been the Republican 3rd Legion which served the general Pompey during his civil war against Gaius Julius Caesar (49–45 BC).
 It supported the general Octavian (later emperor Augustus) in his civil war against Mark Antony (31–30 BC).
 It was officially refounded in 30 BC, when Octavian achieved sole mastery of the Roman empire.
 In that year, it was deployed in the Roman province of Africa, where it remained until at least the late 4th century AD.

 History and troop movements

 The Legio III Augusta was placed in Africa to ensure a steady grain supply to Rome.
 Under Augustus, the African Proconsul had command over it and several other legions.
 By the end of Tiberius's reign, it was the only legion in Africa.
 Under Caligula, command of the army was withdrawn from the proconsul and given to a Propraetorial legate who answered directly to the emperor.
 The Legio III Augusta first set up camp at Haidra before 14.
 The base at Haidra was not large enough to support an entire legion; this suggests that the legion was split up.
 Desert warfare required a small and highly mobile fighting force and it was not unheard of for the emperor to split a legion into several vexillations and place them at separate fortresses.
 For the most part, whole legions were not moved into Africa but rather, small vexillations were formed from the armies of Germany and Pannonia and sent to help when needed.

 The Roman military presence in North Africa was not always accepted or welcomed.
 Most notably in opposition to the Roman institution was Tacfarinas, a former Roman soldier turned Musulamii guerrilla leader.
 Tacfarinas is an example of the multiple rebellions against the expansion of the Roman Empire through military establishment and geographical positioning as well as the adequate and tactful response by the Third Augustan Legion.

 The Berber tribes attacked the Augustan Legion when they were particularly vulnerable.
 It is reported that the first attacks were in 14 AD when the Legion had just completed its first road building project.
 The timing suggests that the Third Augustan Legion had not yet established its roots or an approving reputation.
 This first revolt was swiftly put down.